-    Add the eggs and softened butter into the dry ingredients and mix until a thick dough forms.
+Add the softened butter and eggs into the dry ingredients and mix until a thick dough forms.

-Divide the M&Ms: Mix one cup into the cookie dough and place the other cup into a separate small bowl.
+Divide the Reeses Pieces: stir one cup into the cookie dough and place the other cup into a separate small bowl.

-Roll the dough into 1 to 1 1/2 inch balls, then dip the top of each dough ball into the small bowl of M&Ms and place each one onto the baking sheet.
+Roll the dough into 1 to 1 1/2 inch balls, then dip the top of each dough ball into the small bowl of Reeses Pieces.
+Lightly press the Reeses Pieces on top a little more firmly into the dough if needed but don’t squash the dough ball and place it onto the baking sheet.

 Place the baking sheet into the oven and bake for 10 to 12 minutes depending on the power of your oven.

-Bring the cookies out of the oven and allow them to cool on the sheet for about 5 minutes, then transfer the cookies to a cooling rack for another 5 to 10 minutes.
+Bring the cookies out of the oven and allow them to cool on a rack for about 5 minutes, then transfer the cookies to a cooling rack for another 5 to 10 minutes.

 1/2 teaspoon of salt